exposit/katamoiran/_posts/2017-03-08-chaos-oracle.md

 Now answer your question.
 Remember, "and" intensifies the result and "but" moderates it.

- In general, "and" presents a situation that's different than what you thought it was, while "but" provides an opening, a chance to respond to the initial yes or no .
-Whatever you devise, it should be directly related to the question and logically flow from it.
+ In general, "and" presents a situation that's different than what you thought it was, while "but" provides an opening, a chance to respond to the initial "yes" or "no" .
+Don't be afraid to mix it up, but whatever you devise, it should be directly related to the question and logically flow from it.

 *Is my hero tied up?* **No,** *he's untied,* **and** *the lock on the door's one he's seen before,* **and** *it looks like they missed his holdout lockpick.*